 Bearing this in mind, my design practice is both a process as it is a mindset.
 It keeps users at the center and draws upon my experiences in nonprofit marcomm and in particular, as Creative Director for Educate2Envision International (E2E).

 Well before I was a "UX/UI designer," I was practicing a type of experience design with E2E.
 For four years, I helped design education programs for youth in Honduras, in addition to driving impact as a designer and communications strategist.
 Aligned with Garrett's thinking, the end goal was always human engagement.

 Below, I detail my approach, deliver a recap of a trip to Honduras, and demonstrate how my years as CD continues to inform my work today.

 Using a human-centered design approach, I aim to explore strategic innovation at the intersection of user needs, business needs, and technical capacity.
-Having tackled diverse design challenges, I've found success in the use of the following tools and techniques:
+Having tackled diverse design challenges, I've found success in the use of the tools and techniques outlined below.

 Objective: Identify a design challenge and understand perspectives involved

 –– User stories